Quansight/Quansight.github.io/_posts/2019-01-11-Episode-11-Dask.md

 **Q.** The Dask Stream seems a cool visualization tool for tracking computations.
 Say, if one would have a Python script doing computations (not using dask), would it be possible to visualize the computations using the Dask Stream feature?
 Say, by wrapping the script main function with Dask or smth?

-**A.** Ya, so, the task stream shows computations that Dask knows about.
+**A.** The task stream shows computations that Dask knows about.
 From a user perspective if you’re trying to write some custom thing you could use Dask-delayed, and we also have a futures interface if you are worried about futures.
 Then you would be delegating certain functions to show up in the past stream.
 As those are computed, they would show up in the past stream.

 ---